USEPA/OneEPA-Standalone-App-Template/README.md

 # DRAFT OneEPA-Standalone-App-Template
-Draft application template to be used with web applications.
+Draft application template for applications on epa.gov.

 We have received lots of comments from numerous program offices about upgrading application to the latest OneEPA look and feel.
 Current issues include:
 1) Constant changes leading to added cost that cannot easily by budgeted for.
 2) Numerous issues with the template conflicting with application CSS and JavaScript.

 ## What's new with this version of the template?
-We have taken the first steps in re-writing the OneEPA Standalone Template in order to create a specific version for applications.
-This version contains only the CSS necessary for the header and footer.
-The CSS is set up in such a way that will minimize conflicts with application specific CSS files.
+We have taken steps in re-writing the One EPA Standalone Template to create a lighter version for applications.
+This version contains only the CSS and HTML necessary for the header and footer, minimizing conflicts with application-specific CSS files.

-As a result of the template containing the bare minimum CSS necessary, we will be working on an approach that highlights CSS snippets required to comply with the EPA Style Guide.
-For instance, if your application uses a Related Info Box, you will have to add that CSS for boxes to your application via an external extra CSS file.
+If you want to reuse well-definied styles, you can: we offer CSS files that style additional HTML elements.
+For instance, if your application uses a Related Info Box, you can add that CSS to your application via an external extra CSS file.

 In addition, all JavaScript has been removed.
-This template does not rely on any version of jQuery.
-This change should minimize any conflicts with your application JavaScript.
-Previous menus that relied on JavaScript have been converted to use CSS only.
+This template does not rely on any version of jQuery or any other JS file, further minimizing conflicts with the JavaScript you use in your application.
+The dropdown menu for the Channel navigation (in the header) has been converted to use CSS only.

-Finally, we need to provide a roadmap for updating this template and stick to it so that we minimize constant and unexpected updates.
-There will be a commitment to keep changes to this template to a minimum.
+Finally, we provide a roadmap for updating this template to reduce constant and unexpected updates.
+OEI will make a commitment to keep changes to this template to a minimum.

-# This template is in draft and we are working through several issues.
+# This template is in draft as we work through several issues.

-Please do not use this template in production just yet.
+Please do not use this template in production.
+If you test it, please let us know of issues via the Github issue tracker.

 Outstanding issues/items:
 1. ~~Review of concept with the Guild Facilitation Group which includes OWC and the OEI web team.~~